v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

          - nil

        * - objectIDs
-         - string
+         - []string
-         - The object IDs that need to be backed up, separated by commas.
+         - The object IDs that need to be backed up.
            If it is empty, all objects will be backed up.
          - nil